PACFA Provisional and Clinical Registrants are eligible to be NDIS providers in all States and Territories

 Applicants are required to undergo a quality audit.
 See the list of approved auditors here.

 PACFA Registrants who had already registered as NDIS Providers prior to the commencement of the NDIS Commission are still registered.
-However the NDIS Commission will contact you with advice that you are required to reapply by March 2020 and undergo the quality audit.

 Provider Plus live webinar: https://providerplus.com.au/webinar-passing-ndis-audit